skinofthesoul/grav-plugin-cloudinary/README.md

 At the moment you need to upload and manage files directly in your Cloudinary account, and you can only output videos and lists of videos in the way outlined above.
 I would like to, roughly listed by priority:

 - [ ] add management options, especially uploading, via Grav Admin plugin
-- [ ] add format options fields to Admin
+- [x] add format options fields to Admin
 - [ ] add support for Cloudinary's adaptive streaming profiles
+- [x] add support for images
-- [ ] add support for images
+- [ ] add option for featherlight galleries for images
 - [ ] add support for Markdown shortcodes
 - [ ] add srcset options based on image classes
 - [ ] test whether the plugin clashes with responsive image plugins or the like